top of page

 The work has to start within you.

-On an individual, private, deep, level.
+On an individual, private, deep level.

-2. You’re reacting from your attachment wounds.
+2. You're reacting from old default patterns.

-Which brings me to the wiring piece.
+Which brings me to the automatic reactions.

 Most people aren't fighting about the lack of physical intimacy, or the in-laws, or the dishes, or the weekend plans.

-A need for control
+• A need for control

-A subconscious belief that love isn’t safe
+• A hidden belief that connection isn't safe

-Until those patterns are cleared from the source - your subconscious - you will keep replaying them.
+Until those patterns are addressed from the source—your underlying beliefs—you will keep replaying them.
 No matter how many sessions you attend.
-You need emotional reprogramming, rewiring,
+You need updating, practicing new responses, building new behaviors…not more conversations and dialogue.

 3. You can't do the necessary deep work while protecting your partner's feelings.